 Pisa and La Spezia Train Stations

-Pisa has two stations, the smaller San Rossore station and the main Pisa Centrale station, which is where trains to La Spezia depart.
-It is about a 15 - 20 minute walk from the Leaning Tower in Piazza dei Miracoli to the station, or you can take a bus.
+Pisa has two train stations, the smaller San Rossore station and the main Pisa Centrale station.
+The Pisa Centrale station is where trains to La Spezia depart and is about a 15-20 minute walk from the Leaning Tower in Piazza dei Miracoli.
+You can choose to walk the distance or you to the station, or you can take a bus to the train station.

 Note: the Pisa Centrale station currently has a security check before the platforms, so make sure to factor in a few extra minutes for the delay.